xingyuuchen/unixtar/README.md

 After defining your network interface classes and implement your business logic, please register your class to the framework: `NetSceneDispatcher::Instance()::RegisterNetScene<NetScene_YourBusiness>();`.

 You can custom some configuration by editing `webserverconf.yml`.
+You can custom:
+* Port on which the process is listening.
+* Number of threads handling network events.
+* Number of threads handling business logic.
+* Maximum number of connections.
+* Maximum business backlog (exceeding this threshold is considered overloaded).
+* Reverse proxy server information, the period during which heartbeat packets are sent.

 After configuration, call `WebServer::Instance().Serve();`, and the service just gets started!

 Hope you enjoy :)